Turn Any Walk into a Nature Walk

 Observe the weather

-On the walk, use your magnifying glass to look closely at drops of rain hanging from a leaf or to examine the structure of snow.
+On the walk, or even as you look or step outside, use your magnifying glass to look closely at drops of rain hanging from a leaf or to examine the structure of snow.
 If it has recently rained, take a medicine dropper so your child can suck up rain from puddles and squirt it back out again.
 Watch where the water flows and ask, “I wonder where it will go from here?”
 If it is sunny, make shadows with your body or jump over the shadow of a family member.
 Use sidewalk chalk to draw the shapes of the clouds you see.
+Track the path of the sun as it appears to move across the sky—where is it in the morning and where is it at bedtime?

 Use your magnifying glass to look closely at small wildlife such as non-poisonous spiders, roly-polies, worms, and any non-stinging insect that will hold still long enough.
 Ask your child to show you how the worm or ant moves, and join in as he wiggles or crawls.
 Ask your child to think about how well animals move even though their bodies are so different from our own.

 Count the number of larger animals you see on your walk.
 Is the neighbor’s cat in the window again?
 Look for birds in bushes and on electric lines.
 Are there cows in the field, squirrels in the trees, or dogs going for a walk around the block?
-Talk with your child about what these animals are doing.
+View birds on live “cams,” a virtual window into the natural world of birds Talk with your child about what these animals are doing.

 Look closely at the different shapes, sizes, and structures of leaves and flowers (but watch out for thorns and poison ivy).
 Collect leaf shapes and then make rubbings of different types of leaves.
 To do this, put a piece of paper over a leaf resting on a hard surface, then rub or wipe the paper with a crayon held sideways to reveal the leaf’s veins and edges.
 Collect fallen leaves and seeds by pressing them into the sticky side of a loop of tape.
 Ask your child to measure how tall a plant is in relation to her body (“This bush is as tall as my knee”).

 Observe changes in the life cycle of a plant.
 If a plant has a bud on it, ask your child to guess how many days it will take to open.
 Then count the days as you revisit the plant on your walks.
-If your children are old enough, have them record their findings in a notebook.
+If your children are old enough, have them record their findings in a notebook or with a digital camera.

-Use your magnifying glass to see the tiny shapes of crystals or pieces of sediment that make up the rocks in your neighborhood.
+Use your magnifying glass to see the tiny shapes of crystals or pieces of sediment that make up the rocks in your neighborhood, including those that are used in buildings.
 If rocks are not part of the landscape where you usually walk, take a field trip to a local creek where you might see some naturally deposited rock.
 Compare sizes and colors.
 Try using them as chalk on other rocks or on your sidewalk.

-Check your local library for books that will help children learn more about animals, plants, and whatever else they observe.
+Check the website of your local library for access to electronic books that will help children learn more about animals, plants, and whatever else they observe.
 Children love to see the variety of caterpillars, birds, local mammals, and flowers in these identification books.
 Internet sites and apps are also great resources for identifying animals and more.

 - Nature’s Playground: Activities, Crafts, and Games to Encourage Children to Get Outdoors by Fiona Danks and Jo Schofield.